-Our Minnesota personal injury lawyers represent people who have been injured in accidents.
-We do not handle bankruptcy cases, and there are other attorneys who specialize in that.
-However, occasionally, our accident injury cases intersect bankruptcy law, either because the person we are suing declares bankruptcy, or because our own client has to file for bankruptcy.
-Here is a blog article from our personal injury lawyers regarding what happens if the person who injured you declares bankruptcy in MN.
+Our Minnesota personal injury lawyers represent people who are injured in accidents in Minnesota.
+We do not handle bankruptcy cases.
+In fact, there are other attorneys who specialize in that.
+However, occasionally, our accident injury cases intersect bankruptcy law.
+The person we are suing may file for bankruptcy, or our own client has to file for bankruptcy.
+Here is a blog article from our personal injury attorneys regarding what happens if the person who injured you declares bankruptcy in MN.

-If you are injured in an accident while you are going through bankruptcy, or if you have to file for bankruptcy after your accident, you should be aware of how the bankruptcy laws affect your case.
-This is something you should discuss in detail with your bankruptcy lawyer, but our personal injury attorney in MN can also provide some basic information that you can bring to your bankruptcy specialist.
+If you are injured in an accident while you are going through bankruptcy, or if you file for bankruptcy after your accident, you should be aware of how the bankruptcy laws affect your case.
+This is something you should discuss in detail with your bankruptcy lawyer.
+In the meantime, our top personal injury lawyers in Minnesota can provide some basic information to get you started.

-When the clients of a personal injury lawyer in MN files for bankruptcy, it definitely complicates the claim, but it does not necessarily stop or ruin the claim.
+When the client of a personal injury lawyer MN files for bankruptcy, it definitely complicates the claim.
+But it does not necessarily stop or ruin the claim.
 You just need to plan appropriately.
-Tell your MN accident injury lawyer as soon as possible that about the situation, so we can get a bankruptcy attorney involved and help you make the right decisions for your case.
+Tell your MN accident injury attorney as soon as possible about the situation, so we can get a bankruptcy attorney involved.
+Together, we will help you make the right decisions for your case.